 Jimmy Westlake: A telescope under the tree

-First, don't be misled by claims of 400 or 500 magnifying power on the telescope box.
+First, don’t be misled by claims of 400 or 500 magnifying power on the telescope box.
 Magnification is the least important feature of a telescope, but marketers know that claiming high magnification increases sales.
 No small telescope can give a good, clear image at 500 power.
 Instead, you want to put your money into the largest diameter lens or mirror that you can afford.
-For example, a reflecting telescope with a 4-inch mirror will show the rings around Saturn even at 80x magnification.
+For example, a reflecting telescope with a 4-inch mirror will show the rings around Saturn even at 80 times magnification.
 The larger the diameter of the lens or mirror, the sharper the view will be.
 I recommend a reflecting telescope, which uses a mirror, over the traditional refracting telescope, which uses a lens.
 Dollar for dollar, you get more telescope with a reflector than a refractor.

 The second important feature to look for is a rock-solid mount.
-If it came on a wobbly mount, even the Hubble Space Telescope would be very frustrating to use and would probably be left to gather dust in the closet.
+If it came on a wobbly mount, even the Hubble Space Telescope would be very frustrating to use and probably would be left to gather dust in the closet.
 Two good mounting styles to look for are an equatorial mount or a Dobsonian mount.
 Avoid wobbly-legged wooden tripods at all costs.

 Recommended Stories For You

 For more tips on buying that first telescope, check out the Web site at http://www.telescopes.com.